The Double Refuge 🍏 Agnosticism

 Daoism has been a great help to me ever since, for while I’ve had experiences that might be called cosmic or mystic, these never crystallize into a religious system, let alone into a religious figure like Krishna or Jesus.
 And once Daoism opened the realm of religious doubt, I couldn’t help applying this doubt to Daoism too.

-Now even the most nebulous religious systems intrigue me, yet also makes me want to look out the window.
-Now even the most abstract notions of God make me want to look into their origins and then open the door and join Walt Whitman as he tramps his perpetual journey around town, wandering through the streets to the fields and forests, where he looks up to the stars.
-It's therefore not surprising that I wrote my Master's thesis on Walt Whitman, Laozi, & Zhuangzi (cf. thesis), and later wrote my Ph.D. (and a book) on cosmology, mythology, & mysticism in the early novels of Salman Rushdie (cf. Stranger Gods).
+Now even the most nebulous religious systems intrigue me, yet also make me want to look out the window.
+Now even the most abstract notions of God make me want to look into their origins and then open the door and join Walt Whitman as he tramps his perpetual journey around town, wandering through the streets to the fields and forests, where he looks up at the stars.
+It's therefore not surprising that I wrote my Master's thesis on Walt Whitman, Laozi, & Zhuangzi (see my thesis here), and that I later wrote my Ph.D. on the mix of religion and politics in the early novels of Salman Rushdie (see my book Stranger Gods here).

 I’m tempted to call myself a mystic or a poet, yet these words seem too grand.
-Perhaps my vague feelings of infinity merely come from my interest in geography and astronomy, and perhaps they merely point to my insignificance, my own vanishing point of view.
-Perhaps mystical annihilation is just plain old obliteration.
+Perhaps my obsession with Infinity merely comes from my interest in geography and astronomy, and perhaps they merely point to my insignificance, my own vanishing point of view.
+Perhaps mystical annihilation is just plain old realism that leads to obliteration.
 Perhaps what Pascal calls an infinite abyss is in fact a finite fault.
 Perhaps at the bottom of the fault lies solid ground, just as the glittering spike of lightning doesn't come from a god, but from the facts of meteorology.
-For this reason I don’t call myself a mystic or a poet, but an agnostic.
+For this reason I don’t call myself a mystic or a poet, but a doubter who believes and believer who doubts.

 Back to Top